 The lawsuit is seeking class-action status, as well as damages from Apple.
 It may be years before there's any substantial developments one way or the other, given how long class-action lawsuits usually take to progress.
 Indeed, there's no guarantee that this will ever come to court at all.
 But this complaint is the first time that the marketing images related to the premium iPhones are being closely scrutinised in a legal sense.

 When somebody is about to spend over $1000 on a smartphone, you would think that this person would have the sense to check it out.
-Or did this idiot think that a black iPhone XS was made diffrerently from a white iPhone XS?
+Or did this idiot think that a black iPhone XS was made differently from a white iPhone XS?
 Before spending a four-figure sum on a mobile phone, why didn't Courtney Davis just go to any store - and there are zillions of stores with iPhones on display - and just have a look at it?
 She could have picked up a black iPhone XS and observed that it had the same notch as all other colours of that model.
-She is a stupid idiot whose lawsuit is completely unjustifiable and hopefully she will lose badly if it goes to court and she is hit with legal costs that will destroy ber, because that is what she deserves.
+She is a stupid idiot whose lawsuit was completely unjustifiable.

 "The shame of it all is that since 5 Pointz was a prominent tourist attraction, the public would undoubtedly have thronged to say its goodbyes during those 10 months and gaze at the formidable works of aerosol art for the last time," Block wrote in his decision.
 "It would have been a wonderful tribute for the artists that they richly deserved."